‘Greatest Showman’ Rules the Soundtracks Chart for 2018… And All Album Sales, Period

 The competition wasn’t even close in the album sales category.
 The year’s third biggest selling album, Justin Timberlake’s “Man of the Woods,” lagged far behind with 377,000.

-That’s not to say that “Greatest Showman” and “A Star Is Born” dominated the year in music when streaming was taken into consideration.
+That’s not to say that “Greatest Showman” and “A Star Is Born” dominated the year in music, by any means, when streaming was taken into consideration.
 When BuzzAngle ranked the year’s top albums by total consumption, “Greatest Showman” came in a still impressive fourth, behind Drake, Post Malone and XXXTentacion.
 “A Star Is Born” didn’t make the all-consumption top 25.
 And when albums were broken out by pure streams, “Greatest Showman” didn’t make the list.

 Explanations for the disparity between sales and streaming on these soundtracks aren’t hard to come by.
 The audience that goes to the movies is hardly an exact overlap with the subscription base for Spotify or Apple Music.
 But even among moviegoers who do stream, the most impassioned among them may want something more tangible than data as a souvenir.